drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 }
 ```

-Every Complex schema definition has a `convertModel (\XLite\Model\AEntity $model, $withAssociations)` method, where you can provide key-value data of the entity (by `$model` param).
-Also, it has `prepareInput (array $requestData)` method, which is used to preprocess input from request, and `preloadData(\XLite\Model\AEntity $model, array $data)`, which is used to update entity with given data.
+Every Complex schema definition has a `convertModel (\XLite\Model\AEntity $model, $withAssociations)` method where you can provide key-value data of the entity (by `$model` param).
+Also, it has a `prepareInput (array $requestData)` method, which is used to preprocess input from request, and `preloadData(\XLite\Model\AEntity $model, array $data)`, which is used to update an entity with given data.

 Alongside with the default `Profile`, `Order` and `Product` schemas, you can provide your own model schema in the addon.
-To achieve this, you should create a class which implements `XLite/Module/XC/RESTAPI/Core/Schema/Complex/IModel` interface.
+To achieve this, you should create a class which implements the `XLite/Module/XC/RESTAPI/Core/Schema/Complex/IModel` interface.

-For example, we'll create the example **Category Complex** schema
+For example, we'll create a sample **Category Complex** schema

 ```php
 namespace \XLite\Module\XC\RESTAPI\Core\Schema\Complex\Category;